mvglasow/unison-wiki/Mailing-Lists.md

 unison-hackers is for informal discussion among people seeking to improve Unison.
 Anyone who wishes to lend a hand with maintaining and improving Unison is welcome to join, and that translates to "anyone would like to join is welcome".
 Only members can post.

-unison-hackers is also a mailman list.
-To subscribe, see http://lists.seas.upenn.edu/mailman/listinfo/unison-hackers
+unison-hackers is managed with the Mailman mailing list server.
+To subscribe, visit http://lists.seas.upenn.edu/mailman/listinfo/unison-hackers

 As of 2020-10 there are roughly 275 subscribers.